 What if one or both of us move?
 What if your schedule suddenly becomes very busy?
-How will openness change as baby grows older?
-Openness often changes over time, and being able anticipate those changes will help both parties feel comfortable in the relationship.
+How will openness change as the baby grows older?
+Openness often changes over time and being able to anticipate those changes will help both parties feel comfortable in the relationship.

 How will you explain adoption to the child?